thehancode/360-video-player/readme.md

 2. Double-click the downloaded file and follow the installation wizard.

-## 🐧 Ubuntu, Debian-based OS
-1. Head over to our [releases page](https://github.com/thehancode/360-video-player/releases) and download the `360-video-player_<version>.deb` file.
-2. Open a terminal and navigate to the directory containing the downloaded file.
-3. Run one of the following commands, replacing <version> with the name of your file.

-`
-sudo dpkg -i 360-video-player_<version>.deb
-`

-or

-`
-sudo apt install ./360-video-player_<version>.deb
-`

 ## 🛠️ Build from source
 If you prefer to build the application from source, follow these steps:
 1. Clone the repository and navigate to the project directory.